litaio/chef-lita/README.md

 ### Ruby and Redis

 Lita [requires recent versions](http://docs.lita.io/getting-started/installation/) of Ruby and Redis.
-By default, the ```lita``` cookbook will automatically try to find appropriate ruyb and redis versions for your platform and version.
+By default, the ```lita``` cookbook will automatically try to find appropriate ruby and redis versions for your platform and version.

 To install those dependencies yourself, simple set the install type attributes to ```none``` as such: